calhoward/calhoward.github.io/_posts/2022-04-28-Installing_Hello_Debian11.md

 ## Introduction

 The GNU hello program produces a familiar, friendly greeting.
 It allows non-programmers to use a classic computer science tool which would otherwise be unavailable to them.

+This tutorial is written for Debian 11, however this process should work for most Debian or Ubuntu based systems.
+Follow along to learn how to install GNU Hello.

 ## Updating the system